 We can even estimate the detectable increased scores over the range of sample sizes and powers:

-If we prefer to see the detectable limits as effect sizes (standardized difference) rather than experimental-group test scores, we add option y(delta) to the command:
+If we prefer to see the detectable limits as effect sizes (difference between the experimental group mean and the control group mean) rather than experimental-group test scores, we add option y(delta) to the command:

 In our example, we dealt with a comparison of means across two independent samples. power can produce comparisons of means, proportions, variances, and correlations for one and two samples and comparisons of means and proportions for paired samples.